If you’re not quite ready for parenthood, or still haven't met that special someone, have you thought about putting your eggs on ice?

-Once in the laboratory, the eggs undergo a freezing procedure called vitrification.
-This involves rapid freezing the eggs using a process that extracts fluid from the eggs to prevent potentially damaging ice crystal formation.
-Once vitrified, eggs may be stored for many years.
+Once in the laboratory, your eggs undergo a freezing procedure called vitrification.
+This involves rapidly freezing the eggs using a process that extracts fluid from the eggs to prevent potentially damaging ice crystal formation.
+Once vitrified, your eggs may be stored for many years.

 - Approximately 80-90% of eggs would survive warming in the future